Chidiebere-Ogbuchi/TSP_CausalDiscovery/README.md

 # Testing Causal Discovery Notebook

-This Jupyter Notebook contains the implementation and testing of the Causal Discovery algorithm.
+This Jupyter Notebook contains the implementation and testing of the Causal Discovery algorithm using Py-why

 ## Getting Started